Editing the Documents

 Like all documents from this period, there are numerous spelling variations in the originals, and these and the unfamiliar punctuation (or lack of it) make them difficult to read.
 The transcripts are therefore displayed here in two versions:

 - with the original spelling, capitalisation, contractions and punctuation

 Deletions and insertions have been retained in both versions.
 Contractions are indicated in the 'original' version with apostrophes.
 Missing or illegible words are indicated in both versions with dashes.

-Only the modernised version is searchable.
-The standardisation of its spelling makes it the more suitable format for systematic searching.
+Only the modernised version is searchable, because the standardisation of its spelling makes it suitable for systematic searching.
 The 'original' version of each document (or each page in a document) has been placed below the modernised text in the form of an image.
-In this format, which reproduces as nearly as possible the layout of the manuscript, showing the position of it's deletions, insertions, line breaks and missing parts, it retains the original layout features regardless of display size.
+In this format - which reproduces as nearly as possible the layout of the manuscript - the position of its deletions, insertions, line breaks and missing parts is shown, retaining the original features regardless of display size.

 A distinctive feature of these documents is the speech of the townspeople that is often recorded in them.
 Most of this speech is unfortunately rendered in the third person by the town clerk for legal reasons, but in order to increase its immediacy for the reader, it has here been italicised.
 If on occasion the town clerk forgot to record the speech in the third person, it has been both italicised and surrounded by quotation marks (example here).

 Not being able to search for original spellings has one particular drawback - the use of Sussex (or in this instance, Kentish) dialect for the word fairies by George Taylor.
 Plurals sometimes involved adding two 's's to a word, in particular rendering fairies as fayereses (see his letter).
 This was noted in 19th century discussions of this topic (when they were sometimes confused with the biblical Pharisees, so we are told!).*